alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 These rules determine whether, when, how often, and for which values an effect occurs.
 They can determine how many requests are sent, whether rate limits are exceeded, and what remains completed after a failure.

 `Select` is behaving as designed.
-The problem is that a function returning a plain `decimal` hides the external operation, so passing it to `Select` or `Map` silently turns the abstraction’s invocation rules into the effect’s execution policy.
+The problem is that a function returning a plain `decimal` hides the external operation, so passing it to `Select` or `Map` silently turns the abstraction's invocation rules into the effect's execution policy.

 `IO<T>` addresses this by representing the operation as a suspended value.
 The program can compose it first, then use explicit combinators to decide how and when it runs. ([Haskell][3])